back arrow Blog

 How to use DreamFactory with an API manager

 DreamFactory works with almost any API management system.
-You can expose a comprehensive REST API for any SQL database, NoSQL document store, or external File System in minutes.
-Role-based access controls, server-side scripting, and data orchestration capabilities can be used to customize the service if needed.
+You can expose governed REST APIs for any SQL database, NoSQL document store, file store, SaaS app, or legacy system in minutes.
+Role-based access control, identity passthrough, audit logging, server-side scripting, and data orchestration capabilities can be used to customize and govern the service.

 First, create an application in the DreamFactory admin console and assign it a default role.
 Then use the API Key for that application as a URL parameter in the API Management system.
 This provides access for unauthenticated users to all of the services enabled by that role.
 The API Key will be “hidden” by the API manager, so access will be limited to the developers who are invited to the portal.